Best Coin Buyer Near You

 Even if you are just looking for an appraisal for your coins, we can help you get the insight you need on your items, with a no-obligation appraisal.
-When you come into our Quincy, MA pawn shop we can not only tell you about the history of your coin, but we can provide you with some insight on the condition of your coin as well.
+When you come into our Quincy, MA pawn shop, we’re able to provide information on the history of your coin, and also some insight on the condition of your coin as well.
 We adhere to the standard grading conditions of coins, which includes the following conditions.
 These are all elements of the American Numismatic Association of Grading Standards.

 Proof (PF-60)— A coin, that is “proof” may have several contact marks, hairlines or light rubs on an otherwise mirrored surface.
 The luster may be dull compared to gem proof or choice proof coins.

-The term mint state and uncirculated mean the same thing and can be used interchangeably.
-When a coin is in mint state it means it shows no trace of wear at all.
+The terms “mint state” and “uncirculated” mean the same thing and can be used interchangeably.
+When a coin is in mint state, it means it shows no trace of wear at all.
 These coins may vary slightly due to minor imperfections, based on the following subcategories:

 Choice Uncirculated (MS-63)— A coin with some distracting contact marks or blemishes in prime focal areas.
 The luster on this coin may be impaired.
 It is still a high-quality coin.

 Uncirculated (MS-60)— This coin has no trace of wear, but it may show a few contact marks from being handled.
 The surface of this coin may be spotted or lack certain luster.
-This is a much more common type of mint state coin we see in our Quincy, MA jewelry store.
+This is a common type of mint state coin we see in our store.

 About Uncirculated (AU-50)— These coins may have traces of light wear on many of the highest points of the coin.
 At least half of the mint luster will still be present.

 Choice Extremely Fine (EF-45)— This type of coin may have overall wear on the high points of the coin.
-All of the design details are still very sharp and some of the mint luster is still evident.
-We see much more of these types of coins in our Quincy, MA shop.
+All of the design details are still very sharp and some of the mint lusters is still evident.
+We see many of these coins in our Quincy, MA shop.

 Extremely Fine (EF-40)— There is light wear on the design of the coin throughout, but all features on the coin are still sharp and well defined.
 You may still see traces of luster.

 Choice Very Fine (VF-30)— This type of coin has light, even wear on the surface and the highest parts of the design.
 All the lettering and major features on the coin are sharp.
-If you have this type of coin bring it in to The Jewelers and Loan Co. for an appraisal on your piece.
+If you have this type of coin, bring it into our shop for an appraisal on your piece.

 Very Fine (VF-20)— This type of coin has moderate wear on all of the design high points.
 All of the major details on this coin are still clear.

 Fine (F-12)— Coins that have a fine grading have moderate to considerable even wear.
-The entire design of the coin is still bold with an overall please appearance to it.
+The entire design of the coin is still bold with an overall pleasing appearance to it.

-Very Good (VG-8)— This type of coin is well worn with the main features still being clear and bold, although it is still rather flat.
+Very Good (VG-8)— This type of coin is well worn with the main features still being clear and bold, although the coin is rather flat.